danilobatistaqueiroz/spring-boot-web-spring-security/README.md

 with spring security, only who has ADMIN role can access /admin/* paths

+with ADMIN role you can access /reports/* paths

-with USER role you can access /user/* paths
+with USER or ADMIN roles you can access /user/* paths

-with SHIPPER role you can access /order/* paths
+with SHIPPER role you can access /shipment/* paths

 ___

 tecnologies:

-spring boot, spring mvc, spring security, thymeleaf, maven, java8, bootstrap, git, vs code
+spring boot, spring security, thymeleaf, maven, java8, bootstrap, git, vs code

 ___